Quick Reference

 • Use native IDs for performance-critical queries and relationships

-• Store both ID types in your local database for flexibility
+• Store both IDs in your local database for bidirectional lookups

 Avoid

-• Relying solely on external IDs for production queries
+• Relying solely on external IDs for high-frequency production queries (performance impact)

-• Using special characters or spaces in external IDs
+• Using special characters, spaces, or symbols in external IDs (alphanumeric + hyphens only)

 • Exceeding the 50-character limit for external IDs